edniescior/bond-registry/README.md

 I tail the server logs with `docker logs --follow bond-registry`.

-I bring it all down with `docker-compose down`.
+I bring it all down with `docker-compose down -v`.

 ### (Optional) Running Some Queries Against the Local DynamoDB Instance
 Here are some queries to play with the local DynamoDB environment: